minecraftlogie/little-things-mod-for-minecraft-/README.md

 If your game is crashing on startup:

     Update to Java 8.
-Uninstall Java 6.
+Uninstall Java 6 or java 7.
-    Update your mods!
-Use mods ONLY from http://minecraft.curseforge.com/projects/little-things-mod.
+    Update your mod!
+Use mod ONLY from http://minecraft.curseforge.com/projects/little-things-mod.
     Be sure you do not have duplicates of the mod
     If you still have an actual issue, report away!